 145. The basic aim of building a coherent pan-European network of marine protected areas needs to be supported by the development of a common monitoring and evaluation framework that can provide information on how the network is performing in terms of ecological status, management effectiveness and the associated socio-economic benefits.
 The first step will be identifying a suitable organization to act as an 'observatory'.
 When this has been agreed and long-term funding modalities have been identified, a monitoring and evaluation framework will be developed, including a web-enabled database system.
 Once the basic system is up and running during year 2 of the project, MPA managers will be trained in its use.
-By the end of year 2, a seminar will be held to evaluate the effectiveness of MPA management in which the monitoring and evaluation system will also be tested in a demonstration project in Croatia with the results being used to update the both the functions of the observatory and working methodologies.
+By the end of year 2, a seminar will be held to evaluate the effectiveness of MPA management in which the monitoring and evaluation system will be used as the basis for current and future monitoring.
+The detailed application of the system will also be tested in a demonstration project in Croatia with the results being used to update the both the functions of the observatory and working methodologies.